-4. Conclusions
+4 Conclusions

-The introduction of collaboration protocols and group actions allows to provide computer support to non-monolithic collaboration processes.
+The introduction of multiple collaboration protocols attributed to many groups enables computer support for non-monolithic collaboration processes.
+Our contributions are (1) a formal model for collaboration protocols, which integrates communicative, acting, and social aspects of the collaboration, and (2) the definition of criteria that protocols have to fulfill to be valid, both structurally and semantically.
 To our best knowledge, it is the first model for electronic support for non-monolithic collaborative processes.

 It would be possible to build complex support systems for complex collaborative processes using the framework provided by the DynG prototype.
 The design of systems for non-monolithic collaboration processes may be resumed in the following steps: first, the roles involved in the collaboration process have to be identified.
 Next, the required actions have to be implemented.
 Then, message types should be defined.
 Therefore, behavioral units may be defined.
 Finally, collaboration protocol(s) may be specified.

 The presented model could be used in a broad spectrum of potential applications.
 The presented model may for instance be applied to non-monolithic negotiations, such as international negotiations or business-to-business contract establishment.
 Another field of applications is the legislative process in which various political parties, potentially presenting various opinions, collaborate in order to establish laws in form of new or modified legal acts.
 The presented model could also be used to design support systems for collaborative documentation edition processes that often takes place between business actors.

 Among future works, it would be interesting to investigate the possibilities to embed a protocol instance into another protocol instance.
-This would allow to modularize protocols, to design protocols using smaller protocols, to develop "protocol libraries".
+This would enable modular protocols, to design protocols using smaller protocols, to develop "protocol libraries".
 Another field which could be the object of future works is the concept of role.
 The addition of relationships between various roles, such as inheritance or composition, would be an interesting work to be done.